Fossil: Ancient civilizations

 Ceratopsian skulls are common in the Dzungarian Gate mountain pass in Asia, an area once famous for gold mines and cold winds.
 This has been attributed to legends of both gryphons and the land of Hyperborea.

 Fossils have been visible and common throughout most of natural history, and so documented human interaction with them goes back as far as recorded history, or earlier.

 There are many examples of Paleolithic stone knives in Europe, with fossil echinoderms set precisely at the hand grip, dating back to Homo heidelbergensis and Neanderthals.
 These ancient peoples also drilled holes through the center of those round fossil shells, apparently using them as beads for necklaces.

 The ancient Egyptians gathered fossils of species that resembled the bones of modern species they worshipped.
 The god Set was associated with the hippopotamus, therefore fossilized bones of hippo-like species were kept in that deity's temples.
 Five-rayed fossil sea urchin shells were associated with the deity Sopdu, the Morning Star, equivalent of Venus in Roman mythology.

 Fossil shells from the cretaceous era sea urchin, Micraster, were used in medieval times as both shepherd's crowns to protect houses, and as painted fairy loaves by bakers to bring luck to their bread-making.

 Fossils appear to have directly contributed to the mythology of many civilizations, including the ancient Greeks.
-Classical Greek historian Herodotos wrote of an area near Hyperborea where gryphons protected golden treasure.
-There was indeed gold mining in that approximate region, where beaked Protoceratops skulls were common as fossils.
+Adrienne Mayor suggests that Protoceratops skulls inspired legends about the griffin; this hypothesis has been contested by paleontologists like Mark P. Witton and Richard Hing.

 A later Greek scholar, Aristotle, eventually realized that fossil seashells from rocks were similar to those found on the beach, indicating the fossils were once living animals.
 He had previously explained them in terms of vaporous exhalations, which Persian polymath Avicenna modified into the theory of petrifying fluids (succus lapidificatus).
 Recognition of fossil seashells as originating in the sea was built upon in the 14th century by Albert of Saxony, and accepted in some form by most naturalists by the 16th century.